101+ Teen Self Esteem Statistics: Facts We Cannot Ignore in 2023 (infographics)

 When teens have high self esteem, they tend to move toward experiences that likely increase their self esteem even more.5

 But when teens have low self esteem, they tend to avoid things to protect themselves.
+I’ve witnessed this as a high school teacher, college professor and as a mom of teens.
 This avoidance doesn’t help their self esteem improve and can make it worse.5

 So, it’s pretty clear that the self esteem of teenagers is absolutely critical to their growth and development.